marchrock/navdist-console/README.md

 ### Run application:

 ```
-lein figwheel dev
+npm run watch:dev
-npm start
+npx electron .
 ```

-`npm start` will start electron automatically and will connect to figwheel.
+`npx electron .` will start electron and will connect to shadow-cljs.

-Note: 2 terminal instance is required.
+Note: 2 terminal tab is required.

 ### Run tests: